Grad Semester Programs:

 Once admitted to the Program, students are issued a letter of acceptance by FU.
 Students use this document to apply for their student visa at the nearest German embassy or consulate.
 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.
 FU's International Students Office provides guidance on how to obtain such documentation.

-During the semester prior to the start of the Program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 FU holds a mandatory orientation for students prior to the beginning of classes.

 How to Apply

-NB: Students who wish to participate in this program must first submit an internal SIS application to the SIS Office of International Program Development.
+NB: Students who wish to participate in this program must first submit an internal SIS application to the SIS Office of International Programs.
 Students may not submit any applications or documents to FU until after they have received instructions from SIS.

-- Complete and submit the SIS Semester Abroad Program at FU application to the SIS Office of International Program Development by the application deadline.
+- Complete and submit the SIS Semester Abroad Program at FU application to the SIS Office of International Programs by the application deadline.
 Do not apply directly to FU.

 - After applications are processed and reviewed, students are selected for nomination to FU.